AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 title: Perform a mutation using GraphQL
 description: Get an introduction about performing a mutation using GraphQL on Adobe Commerce and [!DNL Magento Open Source].
 Perform your first mutation using POST calls.
 landing-page-description: Get an introduction about performing a mutation using GraphQL on Adobe Commerce and [!DNL Magento Open Source].
 Perform your first mutation using POST calls.
+short-description: Get an introduction about performing a mutation using GraphQL on Adobe Commerce and [!DNL Magento Open Source].
+Perform your first mutation using POST calls.
 kt: 11524
 doc-type: tutorial
 audience: all